-In case you're wondering, this is the same reason pain is felt down the left arm during a heart attack.
+In case you're wondering, this is the same reason one feels pain down the left arm during a heart attack.
 The dermatome that serves the left arm enters and exits the CNS in the same place as the nerve that serves the heart.

 Where Can I Experience Referred Pain?

 This is a complicated question!
 The first thing you need to know is that referred pain can only travel to the dermatome that enters and exits the spinal cord in the same place as the nerve of the organ in question.
 Since the large intestine is served by several distinct nerves, pain related to your large intestine (the home of IBS) may be referred to your neck, shoulders, or lower back, specifically.

 I'll discuss each of these nerves in detail in a future article, so keep your eyes peeled for more information coming soon!

 How Do I Know My Pain is Referred Pain?

 There are lots of reasons you may feel the pain in your body.
 Especially during a flare-up.
 Because of this, if the pain is a new symptom or is happening at a different level of intensity, you should always double-check with your doctor.
 Your doctor can also help you tell the difference between IBS-related pain and other sensations of pain that may feel similar but need medical attention.